-Studying Journalism at RGU for three years now and going on an Erasmus in Brussels has really made me even more passionate about my future career.
+Studying Journalism at RGU and going on an Erasmus in Brussels has really made me even more passionate about my future career.
 My lecturers always motivate me and encourage me to do my best.
 There is a positive, multicultural environment in RGU with people that are passionate about their studies.
-It also helps that the RGU campus is located in one of the most beautiful sceneries, just next to the River Dee.
+It also helps that the RGU campus is located in one of the most beautiful locations, just next to the River Dee.

-I am happy I made the decision to move from Spain to Aberdeen and study in RGU.
+I am happy I made the decision to move from Spain to Aberdeen and study at RGU.
 I have grown into a different person and I have become independent.
-Spain and Scotland are two different places and I am lucky and proud that I get to call them both ‘home’!
+Spain and Scotland are two different places and I am lucky and proud that I get to call them both home!